monero-project/monero-site/README.md

 * File content as in 5.3
 * Create file in /_i18n/en/resources/user-guides with the exact same filename as above ending in .md
 * Write User Guide
+* Add versioning snippet
 * Copy User Guide file to ALL LANGUAGES in /_i18n/[ALL LANGUAGES]/resources/user-guides
-* Paste `{% include untranslated.html %}` into the top of each language version of your User Guide, except the original language
+* set translation to false in the snippet the top of each language version of your User Guide, except the original language
 * Add guide using markdown in the correct category, and in alphabetic order, in ALL LANGUAGES to /_i18n/[ALL LANGUAGES]/resources/user-guides/index.md being careful not to mess with any indentation
 * Test/Build
 * Submit PR